mklemmingen/hangman-2/README.md

 The game has a D&D like story-aspect to it to make it stand out against simple vanilla hangman games.

-It supports both english and german.
+It supports both english and german in the UI and many more languages through dictionary selection [see manual in game]

 Decisions are made by typing in one of the displayed numbers or by input of words and letters.